DevExpress/testcafe/docs/articles/blog/2020-08-06-testcafe-v1-9-0-released.md

 The [t.switchToParentWindow](../documentation/reference/test-api/testcontroller/switchtoparentwindow.md) and [t.switchToPreviousWindow](../documentation/reference/test-api/testcontroller/switchtopreviouswindow.md) methods allow you to switch back to the parent window or the previously active window.

-The [t.closeWindow](../documentation/reference/test-api/testcontroller/closewindow.md) method closes the current window when called without arguments, or the specified window if you pass an identifier or predicate:
+The [t.closeWindow](../documentation/reference/test-api/testcontroller/closewindow.md) method closes the current window when called without arguments, or the specified window if you pass a descriptor or predicate:

 ```js
 fixture `Example page`